beancount/fava/src/fava/help/options.md

 Default: `true`

-These three options options specify which accounts (not) to show in the account trees, like on the income statement.
+These three options specify which accounts (not) to show in the account trees, like on the income statement.
 Accounts with a non-zero balance will always be shown.

 ---